travelmarx/spotifyplaylistpython/README.md

 * We show commands with Bash shell.
 If you are using another type of shell, you're environment variable definitions and command continuations characters will be different.
 For example, in the Windows command shell set a variable with `SET LOCATION=eastus`, list a variable with `echo %LOCATION%` and the line continuation character is a back tick ("\`").
 In PowerShell, set a variable with `$LOCATION='eastus'` and the line continuation character is a back tick ("\`").

 * Registry and website names must be unique.
-You may have to vary the ending to find unique names.
+You may have to vary the names suggested here with an ending to find unique names.
 For example, "spotifyplaylist99".
 (Resources groups, container image, and App Service plan names in a registry don't have to be unique across Azure.)

 **Step 1.** Clone this sample repo.